What is a Snoreplasty?

 Snoreplasty Recovery

 You may experience a mild sore throat or some tenderness at the site of the injection.
 There should be no voice changes or need to change your diet during the recovery period.
-The soft palate and uvula will feel swollen for a few days after the injection but can be managed with over the counter pain medications.
-You will have the ability to return to work or other daily activities the same day of treatment.
+The soft palate and uvula will feel swollen for a few days after the injection but can be managed with over-the-counter pain medications.
+You will have the ability to return to work or other daily activities on the same day of treatment.
 The improvement of your snoring may not be noticeable right away because the soft palate will need time to respond to the injections and firm up.
-Once these areas are firmer and cause less movement you will be able to hear the change in your snoring habits because of the reduction in vibration.
+Once these areas are firmer and cause less movement you will be able to hear the change in your snoring habits because of the vibration reduction.

 Keith Swartz, M.D.